theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.syntax.repeat`: Enables support for parsing repeat count:
     * `none` (default): Disables repeat count.
-    * `brackets`: The repeat count is specified before the instruction within square brackets (`[` and `]`) before the instruction.
+    * `brackets`: The repeat count is specified within square brackets (`[` and `]`) before the instruction.
 This behaviour partially matches the source format of [Sjasm](http://www.xl2s.tk/sjasmman2.html#s3), but multiple repeat counts and iteration count are not supported.
-    * `dot`: The repeat count is specified before the instruction after a dot (`.`) before the instruction.
+    * `dot`: The repeat count is specified after a dot (`.`) before the instruction.
 This behaviour partially matches the repeat pseudo-op of [SjASMPlus](https://z00m128.github.io/sjasmplus/documentation.html#s_pseudoops), but multiple repeat counts and expressions are not supported.

 * `z80-asm-meter.viewBytes`: Enables the opcode in the status bar.
 Disabled by default.